jatinsharma0e0/classic-snake-game/replit.md

 - All assets loading correctly including sprites, backgrounds, and UI elements
 - Audio files present but with loading issues (non-critical for gameplay)
 - Complete project structure validated and functioning in Replit environment
+- Enhanced asset loading to prioritize fonts first, then other assets for better text rendering
+- Reorganized asset loader structure with separate categories for optimized loading sequence

 ## Previous Changes